-Email list cleaning is something you should definitely do for a high-quality email list.
-If you don’t do that regularly, maybe this is the reason for your situation!
+Therefore, email list cleaning is something you should definitely do for a high-quality email list.
+If you don’t do that regularly, this could be the reason for your problems!

 You should update your email list and remove inactive subscribers who have not engaged in the past 6 months or more.
-Also, you should give it a try to re-engage them.
+Also, you should try re-engaging them.
 Ask them if they’d like to update their preferences and information.
-This way, you can eliminate your list.
-By eliminating the bad data, you’ll be what you need, eventually.
+This way, you can clean up your list.
+By eliminating the bad data, you’ll achieve the goals you have eventually.

-If you need some advice on some email list cleaning service, click the link below:
+If you need some advice on and want to see the comparison of some email list cleaning service, click the link below:

 In order to avoid spam complaints, you should use a double opt-in form.
-This way, you can collect the real data and provide your value to people who want them!
+This way, you can collect real data and provide your valuable services and offers to people who actually want them!

-Also, don’t forget to send a confirmation email to the new subscriber in order to prove their address and build the agreement.
+Also, don’t forget to send a confirmation email to all new subscribers in order to confirm their email address and establish a subscribing agreement.

-If you don’t provide accurate information about your routing information as well the domain name and email address, this might be the reason!
+If you don’t provide accurate information about your routing information as well as the domain name and email address, this might be a cause of concern!

-You should identify yourself, your business with accurate sender information.
+You should identify yourself and your business with accurate sender information.

 According to the Federal Trade Commission (FTC), including a valid, physical postal address is necessary.
 Companies and marketers should be transparent and traceable.

-In this case, you should include your street address, a post office box you’ve registered with the U.S. Postal Service, or a private mailbox you’ve registered with a commercial mail receiving agency established under Postal Service regulations.
+In this case, you should include your street address, a post office box that you’ve registered with the U.S. Postal Service or a private mailbox you’ve registered with a commercial mail receiving agency established under Postal Service regulations.

 Also, you may generate curiosity with compelling questions and personalized email subject lines!
-Finally, don’t forget to A/B test your email subject lines to understand which one best fits your business & audience!
+Finally, don’t forget to A/B test your email subject lines to understand which ones best fit your business & audience!

 For detailed information about email subject lines, please check the link below:

-If you’re ending up in a subscriber’s spam folder, maybe that’s the reason!
-Most of the ESPs have identified some common words in spam email.
+If you’re ending up in a subscriber’s spam folder, you might be using spammy terms!
+Most ESPs have identified some common words in spam emails.
 You can check spam trigger words based on your industry and avoid using them!
-Here you can find a detailed spammy word list, check it out for details.
+Here you can find a detailed spammy word list, check it out for more details.

-There are a lot of spammers who are not an English native speaker.
-So, when you analyze their email, you see that there are various grammatical errors with a strange structure.
+There are a lot of spammers who are not English native speakers.
+So, when you analyze their email, you will find various grammatical errors.

-In order to block that kind of emails, spam filters detect those structures.
-Also, when you consider that email marketing is something serious, you should be careful with your tone and spelling.
+In order to block those kinds of emails, spam filters detect such errors.
+Also, when you regard email marketing as something serious, you will be more careful with your tone of voice and spelling.

-Most importantly, in B2B communication, it is essential to look professional in the eyes of your audience.
+Most importantly, in B2B communication, it is essential to appear professional in the eyes of your audience.

-In this case, I recommend you to use Grammarly, but for the best results, you should open your eyes carefully and check your email 2-3 times!
+In this case, I recommend that you use Grammarly, but for the best results, you should proofread your emails before hitting the "Send" button!

-maybe your segmented audience prefer to get emails in HTML format and your emails didn’t follow the best practices!
+Maybe your segmented audience prefers to get emails in HTML format and your emails don't follow that format!

-- Make sure that your HTML code is simple and clean.
-Stay away from the complexity.
+10. You ought to make sure that your HTML code is simple and clean.
+Stay away from complexity.

 So, in this article, I tried to tackle some common reasons and practical solutions for your email marketing benefits!

 Remember, the golden rule in email marketing is to make people open your email.
-That is why you need to reach the inbox and pass the spam filters.
+That is why you need to reach the inbox and pass all spam filters.

-If you share some techniques you have used to prevent this situation, I’d be appreciated!
+If you could share some techniques that you have used to prevent this situation from occurring, I’d love to hear them!